Is Per Diem Nursing Right for You?

 What Is Per Diem Nursing?

-What Is a Per Diem Nurse?
+What Is Like to Be a Per Diem Nurse?

-PRN vs Per Diem
+Per Diem vs PRN

 Per diem is not the same as nurses who work pro re nata (PRN), or as needed.
 PRN nurses (also called float pool nurses) are employed directly by one facility, and agree to work as they are needed.
 They don’t get a choice of when they work, but most of the time, their employer guarantees a minimum number of shifts they will work in a year.
 They are usually entitled to benefits.